LD4/entity_metadata_management/docs/0.1/index.md

 An updated entity _MUST_{:.strong-term} be implemented as an _Activity_{:.term} following the [Update type definition](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-update) in the [Activity Stream specification][org-w3c-activitystreams].
 The key points are repeated here with examples specific to Entity Metadata Management.

 Examples of updates in the library domain include splits and merges.
-See the [Deprecate Entity](#deprecate-entity) below for an illustration of how you can reflect these scenarios without explicitly typing them as splits or merge activities using a sequence of related activities.
+See [Deprecate Entity](#deprecate-entity) below for an illustration of how you can reflect these scenarios without explicitly typing them as splits or merge activities using a sequence of related activities.

 #### Example Entity Change Activity excerpt for Update